simrenbasra/simys-blog/index.md

   <img src="{{ site.baseurl }}/assets/index/cover_photo.jpg" alt="Photo" style="max-width: 50%; height: auto; margin: 20px 0;">
 </div>

-My name is Simy and I’m new to data science!
+I'm Simy and I’m new to data science!
 After completing a data science bootcamp, I’m excited to apply the skills I’ve gained as I dive the world of data.
 I’ll be exploring data insights, tackling projects, learning as I go, all while sharing my journey along the way.

 In this blog, I will be posting: